QuentinRa/blog.quentinra.dev/tools/docker/tags/from.md

 # image is gcc, version is 8.4
 FROM gcc:8.4
 # image is gcc, version is latest
-# you should not use that
+# you should not use latest
 FROM gcc:latest
 ```